7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 This admirable transformation from environmental destruction to ecological conservation is thanks to the resort’s non-profit foundation.
 In short, it champions sustainability and community upliftment.

-Their tireless efforts led to the establishment of a 300,000-acre marine reserve in 2005.
-Twenty years later, it still provides a safe haven where sharks, manta rays and turtles can thrive undisturbed.
+Misool Eco Resort’s tireless efforts led to the establishment of a 300,000-acre marine reserve in 2005.
+Twenty years later, it still provides a haven where sharks, manta rays and turtles can thrive undisturbed.

 Misool has established itself as one of the top eco-luxury dive resorts in Indonesia.
 It features just a handful of thatched cottages and stilted bungalows perched amid the dramatic karst islands.